Daniel O'Connell: Tenant Disenfranchisement and the Tithe War

 Entry to parliament had not come without a price.
-With Jeremy Bentham, O'Connell had considered allowing George Ensor, a protestant member of the Catholic Association, to stand as his running mate in the Clare election.
+With Jeremy Bentham, O'Connell had considered allowing George Ensor, a Protestant member of the Catholic Association, to stand as his running mate in the Clare election.
 But Ensor had objected to what he identified as the "disenfranchisement project" in the relief bill.
-Bringing the Irish franchise into line with England's, the 1829 Act raised the property threshold for voting in county seats five-fold to ten pounds, eliminating the middling tenantry (the Irish "forty-shilling freeholders") who had risked much in defying their landlords on O'Connell's behalf in the Clare election.
-The measure reduced the Irish Catholic electorate from 216,000 voters to just 37,000.
+Receiving its royal assent on the same day, the Parliamentary Elections (Ireland) Act 1829, brought the Irish franchise into line with England's by raising the property threshold in county seats five-fold to ten pounds.
+This eliminated the middling tenantry (the Irish "forty-shilling freeholders") who had risked much in defying their landlords on O'Connell's behalf in the Clare election, and reduced the overall electorate in the country from 216,000 voters to just 37,000.